Chanchal Kumar Majumdar: Legacy

 Majumdar used scattering theory techniques to study bound magnon states, and his findings have since been experimentally verified.
 He modified the work of Michael R. Douglas and Sam Edwards on soda-lime glass and proposed a simpler explanation for its time-dependent stress relaxation and a formula to assess long time scales with regard to its order of magnitude.
 Some of his other achievements include the calculation of critical isotherm of Lennard-Jones gas, the Mössbauer effect determination of the Fe(II) and Fe(III) ratio, the determination of critical parameters of gas-liquid phase transition, the Ising model of ferromagnetism, and the development of a theoretical method for measuring the Fermi momentum of metals.

 His studies have been documented by way of a number of articles and the article repository of the Indian Academy of Sciences has listed 45 of them.
 Majumdar also published two books, Annihilation of Positrons in Metals and S N Bose: The Man and His Work, and contributed chapters to books published by others.

 On the academic front, Majumdar was instrumental in modernising the physics laboratories at Calcutta University.
 He was associated with a number of national and international agencies; he was a member of the Indian National Commission for Cooperation with UNESCO and the Indo-US Subcommission in Physics.
 He sat on the Physics panel of the University Grants Commission as well as the commission on higher education in West Bengal.
 He served as a member of the advisory committees on Physics of the Department of Science and Technology and the Council of Scientific and Industrial Research.
 He was the editor of the Indian Journal of Physics and was a member of the editorial board of the Pramana journal.
 He was associated with the conference on Observational Evidence for Black Holes in the Universe held in Kolkata in 1998 as a member of its scientific advisory committee.
 He was the president of the Indian Physical Society (1988–90) and the Indian Centre for Space Physics (1999–2000), and served as an executive council member of the Raman Centre for Applied and Interdisciplinary Sciences.

 Controversy

 Towards the end of his career at S. N. Bose Centre, he faced allegations of misappropriation of funds.
-His mentor, Walter Kohn, later argued that the allegations stemmed from Majumdar's troubled relationship with the trade unions of the Communist Party of India when the state was run by a Left Front government led by Jyoti Basu.
+His mentor, Walter Kohn, later argued that the allegations stemmed from Majumdar's troubled relationship with trade unions under the influence of the Communist Party of India when the state was run by a Left Front government led by Jyoti Basu.